Enhanced six operations and base change theorem for higher Artin stacks: Running DESCENT

 such that their restrictions to $(k-1)$-DM stacks coincide with those for the latter.
-The second map has already been constructed in \Sec \ref{4ss:Artin}, after restriction.
+Note that the first functor has already been constructed in \Sec\ref{b5ss:artin}, after restriction.
 However for induction, we construct it again, which in fact coincides with the previous one.

 We construct by induction.
-When $k=0$, they have been constructed in \Sec \ref{4ss:spaces}.
+When $k=0$, they have been constructed in \Sec\ref{b5ss:spaces}.
 Assuming that they have been extended to $k$-DM stacks.
-We run the program DESCENT with the following input:
+We run the program DESCENT with the following input: \begin{itemize} \item $\tilde\cC=\Chpdm{(k+1)}$.
+It is geometric.